skulumani/winchester/_drafts/2020-05-15-hvac-guide.md

 However, due to the COVID-19 pandemic this service is delayed until a later date.
 This will avoid having the Building Engineers entering all Units and potentially exposing themselves or the Cooperative to an increased risk of infection.

+Building engineer will contact shareholders to schedule a convector service date.
+Units will be serviced at a reduced frequency over the next several weeks.

+Any shareholder is free to request that service will be skipped.
+In this case your unit will be tracked and serviced at a later date.
+This increases chance of damage and requires sharehodlers to pay extra attention.

+If a shareholder is sick/unwell or has any other complication, inform the Building engineer directly and your unit will be skipped.

 ## Important Information

 However, due to the modified service it is critical that all shareholders pay extra attention and take the following steps: